 Figure 1.
 IBM FlashSystem storage infrastructure value

-FlashSystem storage systems transform the data center environment and enhance performance and resource consolidation to gain the most from business processes and critical applications.
-Examples of such processes and applications include online transaction processing (OLTP), business intelligence (BI), online analytical processing (OLAP), virtual desktop infrastructures, high-performance computing, and content delivery solutions (such as cloud storage and video on demand).
-This guide focuses on IBM flash storage solutions for OLAP database environments, which are based on FlashSystem storage systems.
+FlashSystem storage transforms the data center environment and enhances performance and resource consolidation to gain the most from business processes and critical applications.
+Examples of such processes and applications include online transaction processing (OLTP), business intelligence (BI), OLAP, virtual desktop infrastructures, high-performance computing, and content delivery solutions (such as cloud storage and video on demand).
+This guide focuses on IBM FlashSystem solutions for OLAP database environments.

 Did you know?